Learn about the hybrid work program and resources available for staff at UBC.

 Considerations and tips for hybrid working

-Reviewing, changing, or ending a hybrid work arrangement
+Reviewing, changing, or ending a hybrid work agreement

-Sometimes hybrid work arrangements will need to be reviewed, change, or come to an end.
-We recommend reviewing the agreed upon hybrid work arrangements on a regular basis to ensure they are working for all parties.
+Sometimes hybrid work agreements will need to be reviewed, change, or come to an end.
+We recommend reviewing the agreed upon hybrid work agreements on a regular basis to ensure they are working for all parties.

-You or your supervisor must provide appropriate notice if either wish to end a hybrid work arrangement.
-Normally this notice would be two weeks, so that there’s enough time to make arrangements for you to be in the workplace on an increased or full-time basis.
+You or your supervisor must provide appropriate notice if either wish to end a hybrid work agreement.
+Notice should ideally be at least two weeks to ensure there is enough time to make agreements for you to be in the workplace on an increased or full-time basis.
 The notice period can be amended based on mutual agreement and operational considerations.